CoreumFoundation/coreumbridge-xrpl/spec/spec.md

 ```

 The `transferRate` will only be applied for XRPL originated tokens that are being bridged back and that have a `transferRate` set.
-The `transferFees` in the formula above are burnt after each transaction, while the rounding remainder of the sending precision operation
+The `transferFees` in the formula above are burnt after the confirmation of each transaction, while the rounding remainder of the sending precision operation
-is included in the fees for the relayers.
+is included in the fees for the relayers at the moment of sending.
 The contract receives the `send-to-XRPL` request for a user, executes the formula and checks, if after the calculation
 the `receivedIntAmount = 0` or `amount + currentBridgedAmount > max allowed bridged value` (only applied for Coreum originated tokens) returns an error.
 If all validation pass, the contract creates a sending operation with receivedIntAmount, and relayers fees.